ArshiyaSait/PHP-HTML-CSS/README.md

 Through these programs, the following concepts are demonstrated: HTML Forms CSS Styling Responsive Web Design PHP Form Handling Input Validation String Functions User-Defined Functions Decision-Making Statements Loops and Control Structures Dynamic Web Page Generation

-Developed By: Maheesa Shafrin M S B.Sc.
+Developed By: Arshiya M B.Sc.
 Computer Science

 License: This repository is created for educational and academic purposes as part of the Web Designing and Development Laboratory.